kipchumbaofficial/kipchumbaofficial/README.md

 - 👀 I’m interested in web and app development
 - 🌱 I’m currently learning python and javascript
 - 💞️ I’m looking to collaborate on php projects
-- 📫 Reach me on twitter @Viciicodes
+- 📫 Reach me on twitter @notkipchumba

 <!---
 Viciicodes/Viciicodes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.